Giustino Fortunato

 Giustino Fortunato (4 September 1848 – 23 July 1932) was an Italian historian and politician.

 Biography

 He was born in Rionero in Vulture (Basilicata), from a bourgeois family.
-His great-uncle Giustino Fortunato (1777-1862) was the prime minister of the Kingdom of the Two Sicilies from 1849 to 1852.
+His great-uncle Giustino Fortunato senior (1777-1862) was the prime minister of the Kingdom of the Two Sicilies from 1849 to 1852.
 Fortunato studied at the Jesuit College and then studied law at the university in Naples.
 After the degree, he founded the journals Unità Nazionale and Patria.
-In May 1880, he was elected to the Italian Chamber of Deputies.
+In May 1880, he was elected to the Italian Chamber of Deputies, until 1909 when he was appointed Senator until he retired from active politics in 1919.